margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I know who you are down deep

 ## Truth or Dare ##
-So… once I thought I was Queen Elizabeth I because I knew my mom was Queen of Cotton Carnival and I felt like I was playing cat and mouse with a guy who knew all about politics and then it came back full circle with a little Truth or Dare I went along, and played a little Truth or Dare Some people equate #TruthorDare as rape culture
+So… once I thought I was Queen Elizabeth I because I knew my mom was Queen of Cotton Carnival and I loved how she was an education and church reformer and I felt like I was playing cat and mouse with a guy who knew all about politics and then it came back full circle with a little Truth or Dare I went along, and played a little Truth or Dare Some people equate #TruthorDare as rape culture

 Truth is…I dared to go along with the Truth or dare and tell this guy I had a crush on him he did not care I felt like...